dhammacakka/americanmonk/content/posts/kind-teleprompter.md

 ### [Tipitaka Pali Reader](/tipitaka-pali-reader/)
 The Ultimate Cross-Platform Pāḷi Reading, AI Search & Translation Suite.
 Available on the [Tipitaka Pali Reader](/tipitaka-pali-reader/) page.

-May this app be of benefit and help you on your path.
-Sādhu, sādhu, sādhu.